 Health and Happiness Workshop

 The pandemic environment, personal issues, and job pressure all take a toll on our physical and mental well-being and productivity.
-With this free holistic and integrated workshop titled Health and Happiness, the Art of Living hope to offer you unique tools and methods to assist you to fight the stress that accumulates in our contemporary, day-to-day living environment.
+With this free holistic and integrated workshop titled Health and Happiness, the Art of Living hopes to offer you unique tools and methods to assist you to fight the stress that accumulates in our contemporary, day-to-day living environment.
 The breathing methods and meditation techniques presented in this class leave one feeling light, energized, and ready to face the challenges of life!

 Greystone Demonstration Garden